basarat/2019-holyjs/README.md

 * Now convert the behaviours to tests.
 * Seperate behaviours into `describe` and `it` section.
+* Definitely setup item editing tests to be in a list
 * Setup to run on travis.
 * Talk about ordering the tests, e.g. moving the item test *before* others as there is a dependency there.